erbuka/sign-canvas/README.md

 # Sign-Canvas
 HTML Canvas for handwritten signature input.
-Supports both mouse and touch devices.
+Curve aproximation done with a cubic Beziér spline (see implementation for details on how the curve is constructed) and the movement speed affects the brush size trying to mimic a real pen.

 ## How to use
 Check out the demo under the "demo" folder.